 When collecting sports memorabilia, it’s best to be selective and educated in your choices.
 That’s because not every item is worth the price (or will go up in value), and there is a lot of fraud in the industry today.
 Therefore, here are a few items you may want to avoid:

-The FBI estimates that anywhere from 70 to 90 percent of autographed sports memorabilia in the marketplace today is fake.
+The FBI estimates that roughly 50 percent of vintage sports memorabilia on the market is fraudulent.
+Other experts put the figure closer to 80 percent.
 With so much available online, it can be difficult to distinguish between an authentic signature and a bogus one.
 To ensure that you’re getting the real thing, stick to items that have been authenticated by one of the leading third-party authentication services, such as PSA/DNA or JSA.

 Made in large quantities, pins also hold up well over time, making them an item that lots of people have.
 That means, they’re probably not worth much, except in sentimental value.